gpaumier/gp2/src/pages/home.rst

 .. _The Pretender: https://en.wikipedia.org/wiki/The_Pretender_(TV_series)>

-.. [#Wikimedia2030] :doc:`Wikimedia 2030: participatory strategy for a global movement <wikimedia2030>`

-.. [#PNIPAM] :doc:`Ph.D thesis: PNIPAM technologies for labs-on-chips <phd>`

-.. ..
-[3] :doc:`Wikimedia Commons UploadWizard <uploadwizard>`

-.. [#CreatingGreatChoices] Although this process comes naturally to me, Roger Martin and Jennifer Riel refer to it as "integrative thinking" in their 2017 book, *Creating Great Choices: A Leader's Guide to Integrative Thinking* (Harvard Business Review Press.
+.. [#CreatingGreatChoices] This process comes naturally to me, but Roger Martin and Jennifer Riel refer to it as "integrative thinking" in their 2017 book, *Creating Great Choices: A Leader's Guide to Integrative Thinking* (Harvard Business Review Press.
 ISBN 978-1633692961).
 Their work builds on Martin's earlier book, *The Opposable Mind*, which focused on leaders who "can hold two opposing ideas in their minds at once, and then reach a synthesis that actually improves on each."
 (Harvard Business Review Press, 2007.
 ISBN 978-1422118924).

 .. https://xkcd.com/356/